markNZed/processism-react-three/storyboard.md

 By understanding agency through the lens of hierarchical impredicativity, we can appreciate the complex interplay between the deterministic forces that shape us and the freedom we exercise within those constraints.
 Our actions are not merely the product of external forces; they are also the result of our participation in a dynamic, evolving network of relationships that spans the micro to the macro, the personal to the universal.

 In this way, agency is not just about conscious decisions — it’s about recognizing our role within a larger process, where our actions are both shaped by and help to shape the systems we are part of.
 This broader understanding of agency allows us to see ourselves as co-creators of our reality, participating in a dance between freedom and determinism that defines our existence.

 ## 9.3.
-Scene: Role of Observation and Participation
+Scene: Contextual autonomy
 ### 9.3.1.
 Objective
-Illustrate how the observer is inherently part of the system they observe, emphasizing the participatory nature of observation.
+Expand on the concept of contextual autonomy
 ### 9.3.2.
 Animation
+### 9.3.3.
+Narration
+Processism allows us to understand agency through the lens of hierarchical impredicativity, and we can associate this with what we might call "contextual autonomy."
+Autonomy isn’t something independent or isolated.
+It always exists within a specific context, shaped by a history of relationships.

+This idea has important implications.
+If we see autonomy as independent, we might believe that intelligence — particularly artificial intelligence — is about acting on its own.
+But this misunderstanding risks disaster.
+Our intelligence is naturally collaborative, relying on language, which is a shared achievement.
+We develop our abilities within a social context that requires cooperation.

+By seeing autonomy as inherently contextual, we recognize that intelligence, whether human or artificial, is always collaborative, always interdependent, and always shaped by the processes and relationships surrounding it.
+So, while creating an independent artificial intelligence might be technically possible, it is immoral to pursue that goal.

+## 9.4.
+Scene: Role of Observation and Participation
+### 9.4.1.
+Objective
+Illustrate how the observer is inherently part of the system they observe, emphasizing the participatory nature of observation.
+### 9.4.2.
+Animation
 The scene begins with an entity positioned outside of a system, observing it from a distance.
 The system under observation is initially presented as a closed loop of interacting entities.
 As the observation continues, additional entities and relations fade into view, revealing a larger system that includes both the observer and the system being observed.
 The observer is now shown as an active participant within this larger, interconnected system.
-### 9.3.3.
+### 9.4.3.
 Narration
 Modern science has long relied on the concept of the independent observer, someone who stands apart from the system they study, analyzing it from an objective distance.
 For much of history, this perspective left human experience and consciousness beyond the reach of scientific inquiry.
 However, with the emergence of fields like social psychology, our understanding has begun to evolve, challenging the notion of the truly independent observer.

 The idea of an independent observer is largely an illusion.
 In reality, it is only by ignoring broader processes that we can even imagine such independence.
 As we fade in the broader context in this scene, it becomes clear that what we observe, how we observe it, the language we use to describe it, and what we choose to omit all play a role in shaping the observations we make.